 How to properly endorse a title

-To avoid wasted time and hassle at the DMV, you must be sure to properly endorse your vehicle title when transferring it to a buyer, family member, or another party as part of a sale or gift.
+To expedite and ensure only one trip to the DMV, you must be sure to properly endorse your vehicle title when transferring it to a buyer, family member, or another party as part of a sale or gift.

 - Odometer Reading: If the vehicle is under 20 years old, an odometer reading (without decimals) needs to be entered in the Odometer Reading box.
 The odometer indicator checkbox must also be checked.
 If the vehicle is 20 years or older, then odometer information and buyer signature are not required.
 (Note: State law changed the odometer disclosure requirement from vehicles under 10 years old to vehicles under 20 years old starting Jan 1, 2021.
 Vehicles that are 2010 and older were grandfathered in and are therefore exempt from this requirement.)

 - Seller’s Hand Printed Name(s): The seller must legibly hand print the names of all title owners.
 The names must be printed exactly as they appear on the front of the title.

 - Seller’s Signature: All titled owners listed on the front of the title must sign in the designated Seller’s Signature area.